Roads in Jamaica: Motorways

-Starting in the late 1990s the Jamaican Government (in cooperation with private investors) embarked on the Highway 2000 project to create a system of motorways, the first such access-controlled roads of their kind on the island.
-The project seeks ultimately to link the two main cities (Kingston and Montego Bay) and the north coast.
-It is being undertaken as a series of phases:
+Starting in the late 1990s, the Jamaican government, in cooperation with private investors, embarked on the Highway 2000 project to build a system of motorways — the first access-controlled roads of their kind on the island.
+The project's ultimate goal is to link Jamaica's two main cities, Kingston and Montego Bay, along with the north coast, and has been carried out in a series of phases.
+The project is structured as a public–private partnership: in November 2001, the government-owned National Road Operating and Constructing Company (NROCC) signed a concession agreement with TransJamaican Highway Limited (TJH), a subsidiary of the French firm Bouygues Travaux Publics, under which TJH finances, designs, builds, operates, and maintains the highway.